 Check out Playing Preschool: Busy Toddler’s 190-day at-home activities program

-- Find a large storage container or use your kiddie pool or water table
+- Find a large storage container or use your kiddie pool or water table.
+Having a space to contain the pumpkins is key to keeping them from rolling away.

-- Add in the pumpkins and roll them around (we want dirty pumpkins)
+- Add in the pumpkins and roll them around to get them good and dirty before their cleaning.

-- Provide scrub brushes and sponges for your child to clean the pumpkins with.
+- Provide scrub brushes and sponges for your child to clean the pumpkins.

 RELATED: Fall memories don’t have to be expensive.
-Check out my Fall Bucket List for Toddlers and Preschoolers (it’s a free download).
+Check out my Fall Bucket List for families (it’s a free download).

 My kids (ages 4 and 2 here) loved this activity.
 It’s just the perfect combination of fall fun, being outside, sensory magic, and washing things.